ohjerm/pose-recorder/README.md

+## Please note: This project has been moved to the Alexandra Institute's Computer Vision Github due to its conception as a hackathon project.

+Our lab's github is [here](https://github.com/aivclab/pose-recorder).
+This repo will not be updated further.

 # pose-recorder
 Application part of 3D pose-recording and replay using Unity ARFoundation Be aware that without the pose detection ZMQ server this project is useless.